mohammed-shakir/h3-spatial-cache/README.md

 (If you do not have the data/ folder, remove the `-centroids` flag to use random bboxes)

+> NOTE: When running the experiment-runner, do not run the middleware, because the experiment-runner starts its own instance of the middleware internally.

 Optionally, you can also capture container cpu/memory stats during the load test: